 The indoor control is equipped with a bank of three DIP switches that provide biasing and termination functions for the communications transmission lines.
 The outdoor control in the communicating compatible unit is equipped with a bank of two DIP switches that provide termination functions for the communications transmission lines.
 Communications errors will result if these switches are not correctly set.
 Note that the ON position is the correct position for furnace control board bias and pull up/pull down DIP switches.
 Communications is achieved by the difference between two DC signals.
 The signals and transmission lines are referred to as "data 1" and "data 2."
-Typically, the data 1 line is approximately 2.8 VDC and the data 2 transmission line is approximately 2.2 VDC.
-The voltage difference between data 1 and data 2 must be 0.6 VDC.

-The ComfortNet $\mathbb{M}$ system is a fully communicating system, and thus, constitutes a network.
-Occasionally the need to trouble-shoot the network may arise.
+The Daikin Communicating system is a fully communicating system, and thus, constitutes a network.
+Occasionally the need to troubleshoot the network may arise.
 The furnace control board has some on-board tools that may be used to troubleshoot the network.
 These tools are: red communications LED, green receive (Rx) LED, and learn button.

 - Red communications LED Indicates the status of the network.
 The following table indicates the LED status and the corresponding potential problem. - Green receive LED Indicates network traffic.
-The table below indicates the LED status and the corresponding potential problem. - Learn button Used to reset the network.
+The table below indicates the LED status and the corresponding potential problem.

+Learn button - Used to reset the network.
 Depress the button for approximately 2 seconds to reset the network.